ArtosSystems/docs-legacy/source/index.html.md

 eventId* | number | event ID for reference ownerProof | string | Proof the user has permission

-### Sample request
-The following will send out ticket link emails for specified tickets
+> Sample request: The following will send out ticket link emails for specified tickets

 ```json
 {